 The Nisswa Drop-Off Program began September 1991.
 Appendix 2-B shows the tabulated results of the program.
 SCORE funds are provided to Nisswa for the program.
 In 2010, the County as part of the installation of a used oil tank, the recycling drop-off area was upgraded by installing a concrete pad for the recycling bins to sit on - for \$8,000.
 The indicated totals for each month are accurate while the individual material quantities are based on percentages of the total.
-The City contracts with Garrison/Nisswa Sanitation to provide two containers and haul materials to Aitkin Recycling Center.
+The City contracts with Garrison/Nisswa Sanitation to provide two containers and haul materials to Aitkin Recycling Center until June 2014.
+Waste Partners took over the program in July 2014.
 This program provides a permanently located bin rather than a once-a-month service.
 The projected results for a once-a-month drop-off were 67.6 tons per year.
-The 2013 cost per ton was \$134.17 for 223.59 tons, with daily drop-off opportunity.
+The 2014 cost per ton was \$139.90 for 214.44 tons, with daily drop-off opportunity.